Will They Grow Out of It?

 For instance, we have many parents that say their child did not crawl, or crawled for only a short period of time.
 While some may be excited that their child has jumped right to walking, they may not realize that he has missed an important step in his development.
 During the crawling phase, children are strengthening their shoulder and hip muscles which are necessary for sitting and writing.
 They are also developing their tactile system and learning to discriminate sensations on their hands.
 The visual system is being further developed, and children are continuing to develop improved bilateral coordination (use of both sides of the body).
 It is such an important step of development, and if it is missed or shortened for any reason, the child may struggle with more complex tasks later in development.

 We believe that if you have concerns it is important to address them.
-If you would like to schedule a free consultation with one of our therapists to discuss your concerns, please click the "Get Started" button below or call our office at 636-928-LEAP (5327).
+If you would like to schedule a free consultation with one of our therapists to discuss your concerns, please click the link below or call our office at 636-928-LEAP (5327).